MarcusLongton/Capstone_Project_Marcus_Longton/README.md

 ## Training an XGBOOST model

-From my initial Training without all default hyper-parameters
+From my initial training without all default hyper-parameters

-- The **XGBOOST** model achived
+- The **XGBOOST** model achieved
   - **Test MSE**: ~3692.93
   - **Test RMSE**: ~60.76
-  - This again resulted in a decrease in error of 7% from the previous best model
+  - This again reduced the error by 7% from the previous best model

 ## Fine-Tuning XGBOOST model with GridSearchCV

-In order to improve model performance a **GridSearchCV** model selector was utilized.
+In order to improve model performance a **GridSearchCV** tuning method was used.

 - The following Parameters composed the {{param_grid}}
   - `max_depth` [2,4,6,8]